-Not surprisingly, by deflecting the blame on anything on others or external circumstances that I have no control of, I found that similar unfortunate predicaments and the same old issues seem to reappear time and time again.
+Not surprisingly, by deflecting the blame on anything, everyone else, or external circumstances that I have no control of, I found that similar unfortunate predicaments and the same old issues seem to reappear time and again.

-As the great Albert Einstein said “Insanity is defined as doing something over and over again, the same exact way, and expecting a different result“.
+As the great Albert Einstein (apparently) said, “Insanity is defined as doing something over and over again, the same exact way, and expecting a different result.”

 Based on this definition, there was no doubt that I was insane.
 In hindsight, it was extremely silly of me to think that things would go any differently without my own willingness to change.